Morisset/NEBULATOM-tools/What2install_Starlight/README.md

     [write this into ipython]:
     %paste

+If you see four sets of numbers (e.g. `0.9.7 1.3.2 2.0.0 1.12.1`),
+python has succesfully imported and shown the versions of the libraries above.
 If there are no warnings or complaints, you are good to go.

+Leave ipython (`CTRL+D`).
 Go back to python 3:

     source deactivate python2.7